iftikhar8/thesis/chapters/applied/docs/applied.md

 ![nMDS comparing the yearly (2004-2011) settlement patterns from each region to all the other regions of NSW and each point is a year and regions are coloured and grouped by ellipses.
 Bray-curtis dissimilarities were used with a square-root transformation (2D stress = 0.12)](chapters/applied/figs/nmds-regions.png){#fig:nmds}

 ## Marine parks

+Looking at demographic connectivity (in large enough numbers to be demographically significant).
+We define significance as > mean dispersal.
+- obviously genetic connectivity is useful, and we show that theres enough to stop genetic drift.

 # Discussion